Gemma Hallett: Entrepreneur

-Gemma is now the CEO and founder of miFuture where she is digitally disrupting the school leaving process for Generation Z. She took redundancy from her teaching job to start a social business that helps mobilise school leavers and those furthest from the labour market towards better futures and advocates for young people that choose not to go to university or are less privileged than those who can.
+Hallett is now the CEO and founder of miFuture, where she is digitally disrupting the school leaving process for Generation Z. She took redundancy from her teaching job to start a social business that helps mobilise school leavers and those furthest from the labour market towards better futures and advocates for young people that choose not to go to university or are less privileged than those who can.

-Pushing boundaries with innovation and challenging the status quo, Gemma has become a successful tech for good/ social entrepreneur for her innovation with miFuture and coproduction of a solution that's been built with young people, for young people.
+Pushing boundaries with innovation and challenging the status quo, Hallett has become a successful tech for good/ social entrepreneur for her innovation with miFuture and coproduction of a solution that's been built with young people, for young people.

-She's blending profit and purpose to mobilise a generation of school leavers towards jobs, courses, apprenticeship and volunteering experiences.
+She is blending profit and purpose to mobilise a generation of school leavers towards jobs, courses, apprenticeship and volunteering experiences.
 Following a successful pilot, she is now taking miFuture app nationwide with a clear vision of 'mobilising a 100,000 young people towards employability and prosperity'.
 Stating that she just wants to "make an impactful solution for the millions of young people that are not going to uni.
 To empower those most marginalised and nudge all school leavers towards better-skilled future-focussed careers" when miFuture was announced as one of 9, impactful companies from 7 different countries, semi-finalists for the 2021 Impact Summit competition.

-Gemma has expressed her desire to meet a wider UK and global need, but insists that even though there has always been a compelling argument to consider moving the business outside of Wales.
+Hallett has expressed her desire to meet a wider UK and global need, but insists that even though there has always been a compelling argument to consider moving the business outside of Wales.
 Claiming "I’m a proud Welsh Woman, and leaving won’t solve the school leavers issue so prominent here in Wales".

 In 2021 she will launch two leading edge functions that will further support young people, those living in generational poverty and those furthest from the labour market. ‘miFuture 2.0’ will include the release of an AI powered interview preparation tool and ground breaking Skill Bursts.
 Which will see miFuture achieve its goal of becoming the complete careers app for generation Z and change behavioural habits in moving young people towards better skilled higher paid futures.